FHA 203k loan – Buy and fix up a home with one loan in 2020

 For example, if your income is $5,000 per month, your future house payment plus auto loan payments, student loan payments, and credit card bills shouldn’t exceed $2,150 per month.

 Loan amount: You can borrow up to 110 percent of the property’s proposed future value, or the home price plus repair costs, whichever is less.
-These loans are also subject to your region’s FHA loan limits.
+But keep in mind that your total loan amount can’t be higher than your region’s FHA loan limits.

 Occupancy: You must plan to live in the property you are buying.
 If you plan to fix and flip, the 203k loan isn’t for you.